JHaugaard/refine-workflow-2/tech-stack-advisor/README.md

 Analyze project requirements and recommend appropriate technology stacks with detailed rationale.
 Provides primary recommendation, alternatives, and ruled-out options with explanations.

-**Use when:** After brainstorming project goals and features, before invoking project-spinup skill, when comparing multiple tech stack options, or when unsure which framework/language fits best.
+**Use when:** After creating a project brief, when comparing multiple tech stack options, or when unsure which framework/language fits best.

 **Don't use when:** For trivial projects, when tech stack is mandated, for quick prototypes where stack doesn't matter, or when you've already decided and just need validation.

-**Output:** tech-stack-decision.md file containing complete analysis with primary recommendation, alternatives, ruled-out options, learning opportunities, and cost analysis.
+**Output:** `.docs/tech-stack-decision.json` — structured analysis with primary recommendation, alternatives, ruled-out options, learning opportunities, and cost analysis.

 ---